zifuche/che_zifu_spring2017/Python Final Project/README.md

 - 2 Get all titles and author information from top 250 book in unfiction book list from 2011 to 2017
 ```
-[('A HIGHER CALL', 'Adam Makos with Larry Alexander'),
- ('ORIGINALS', 'Adam Grant'),
- ('THE GENE', 'Siddhartha Mukherjee'),
- ('THE UNWINDING', 'George Packer'),
- ('TRIBE', 'Sebastian Junger'),
- ('KEEP IT PITHY', "Bill O'Reilly"),
- ('THOSE GUYS HAVE ALL THE FUN', 'James Andrew Miller and Tom Shales'),
- ('RED', 'Sammy Hagar with Joel Selvin'),
- ('CLINTON CASH', 'Peter Schweizer'),
- ('BACK TO WORK', 'Bill Clinton'),
- ("STILL FOOLIN' 'EM", 'Billy Crystal'),
- ('IN THE HEART OF THE SEA', 'Nathaniel Philbrick'),
- ('OUR REVOLUTION', 'Bernie Sanders'),
- ('THE LOST CITY OF THE MONKEY GOD', 'Douglas Preston'),
- ('THE DAILY SHOW (THE BOOK)', 'Chris Smith'),
- ('THE IMMORTAL IRISHMAN', 'Timothy Egan'),
- ('TALKING AS FAST AS I CAN', 'Lauren Graham'),
- ('DREAMERS AND DECEIVERS', 'Glenn Beck with Kevin Balfe'),
- ("OBAMA'S AMERICA", "Dinesh D'Souza"),
- ('DOUBLE CROSS', 'Ben Macintyre'),
- ('BUTLER', 'Wil Haygood'),
- ('SULLY', 'Chesley B Sullenberger III with Jeffrey Zaslow'),
- ('LIGHTS OUT', 'Ted Koppel'),
- ('VALIANT AMBITION', 'Nathaniel Philbrick'),
- ('A SPY AMONG FRIENDS', 'Ben Macintyre'),
- ('HOW TO BE A WOMAN', 'Caitlin Moran'),
- ('MRS. KENNEDY AND ME', 'Clint Hill'),
- ('COWARDS', 'Glenn Beck and Kevin Balfe'),
- ('IT IS ABOUT ISLAM', 'Glenn Beck'),
- ('THE PRICE OF POLITICS', 'Bob Woodward'),
- ('THE BILLION DOLLAR SPY', 'David E Hoffman'),
- ('A MORE PERFECT UNION', 'Ben Carson with Candy Carson'),
- ('BINGE', 'Tyler Oakley'),
- ('PHYSICS OF THE FUTURE', 'Michio Kaku'),
- ('SPQR', 'Mary Beard'),.......]

 ```